anicksaha/portfolio-hugo/README.md

 > Hugo project for portfolio site.

 Inside themes we need to pull our required theme as a submodule.
-(Check .gitsubmodule)
+(Check .gitmodules)

 Steps: